Skip to Content

 Bottle gourds on a white background.

-Avoid those with warts and go for the smooth skinned type.
+Avoid those with warts and go for the smooth-skinned type.
 Some to choose from are:

 • Speckled Swan Gourd – This variety has a long crook neck and flat base which makes it perfect for carving.
 The large bulb grows to about 8 inches and the sweeping neck can grow to 16 inches long!

-• Bottled Gourds – These gourds have a hard, smooth shell.
+• Bottle Gourds – These gourds have a hard, smooth shell.
 This hard outer shell lends itself to excellent carving.
 Bottle gourds can also be turned into drinking vessels.
 Only edible when immature.
 Before carving a bottle gourd, you must dry it.
 This can take up to 6 months.

 Can Cinderella Pumpkins be carved?